poseiden99/QuestionBank/Datawarehouse/Description.md

 Answer:

-### How would you design an ETL Pipeline to handle late-arriving dimensions or facts?
+### Explain recent ETL Pipeline you worked on from start to end deliverable?

-Answer:
+Answer: Understand the process, tools, they have used, see if candidate is having genuine knowledge of process

-### What is materialized views, when do you use it and how it helps in performance?
+### Types of view in databricks and its usecases?

 Answer: